idia-pipelines/idia-pipelines.github.io/access.md

 username and password to access your account.

 ### SSH
-To `SSH` into an IDIA-Pipelines VM, you will need your SSH key.
+To `SSH` into an IDIA VM, you will need your SSH key.

 This is how you would `SSH` into **helo** with X-forwarding:
 ````bash